rmarji/AI-Principles-Book/content/chapters/chapter-4.md

 # Principle 4: Audit.
 Automate.
 Amplify.

 > "The first step in exceeding your customer's expectations is to know those expectations."
-> — Roy H. Williams, Author and Marketing Consultant
+> - Roy H. Williams, Author and Marketing Consultant

 In Chapters 1 through 3, we established what AI agents are, why context is the key to unlocking their value, and how to match the right type of agent to the right type of task.
 Now we turn from understanding to action with a systematic 3-step process for strategic AI adoption.

 We call this process **Audit.
 Automate.
 Amplify.**

-**Audit** means understanding where your time actually goes—not where you think it goes—so you can identify the highest-impact opportunities for delegation.
+**Audit** means understanding where your time actually goes-not where you think it goes-so you can identify the highest-impact opportunities for delegation.

 **Automate** means strategically deploying AI agents to handle the work you've identified, matching each task to the right agent type with appropriate context, boundaries, and oversight.

-**Amplify** means reinvesting your reclaimed time into the high-judgment, high-value work that only you can do—multiplying your impact rather than simply reducing your workload.
+**Amplify** means reinvesting your reclaimed time into the high-judgment, high-value work that only you can do-multiplying your impact rather than simply reducing your workload.

 This is not a one-time exercise but a continuous cycle.
 As you amplify your impact, new opportunities emerge.
 As AI capabilities advance, new automation becomes possible.
 The leaders who thrive will be those who treat this cycle as an ongoing practice, not a project with an end date.